 F: Respondent (vessel owner) chartered their vessel to the appellants.
 The vessel was employed by the cartereres to carry a cargo that contained a toxicants.
 While discharging, it caused an explosion that completely destroyed the vessel.

 Direct but unforeseeable cause of an injury

 R: Where it is reasonably foreseeable that D's neg. conduct would cause damages to P, D is liable even though the exact extent of the damages is not foreseeable

 The fire was not a reasonably foreseeable consequence of allowing the plank to fall.
 However, it was reasonably foreseeable that the falling plank would cause some form of damage to the vessel.

-C: affirmed Co: Directness + foreseeability (may be indirect, but can be foreseeable; indirect can be foreseeable) Tests are depending on different jurisdiction. (if jurisdiction is not mentioned, jurisdiction follows different rules) –-> hard to gauze
+Co: Directness + foreseeability (may be indirect, but can be foreseeable; indirect can be foreseeable) Tests are depending on different jurisdiction. (if jurisdiction is not mentioned, jurisdiction follows different rules) –-> hard to gauze

 1. extent (how much damages was created in terms of money value) - in this case unforeseeable 2. type of injury (person or property, fire or punching) – in this case unforeseeable

 3. manner (focuses on exact course of events that brings accident, ex. fire caused by spark) -